 A rocky promontory with an almost mystical air surrounding it, St. Michael's Mount sits moodily just off the equally spectacular coast of Cornwall.
 A man-made causeway links the mainland to the tidal island allowing you to walk there from the town of Marazion.
 A topic of local myth and legend, the island boasts a picturesquely situated castle, which contains a number of relics, including armor and antique furniture.
-A visit to St. Michael's Mount represents just the start of the adventure when you use our Marazion family vacation planner to plot your vacation.
+Add St. Michael's Mount to your Marazion travel itinerary, and discover new vacation ideas by using our Marazion trip planner .

 Unable to display map at this time.
 Please try again later.